ellemouton/website/content/drafts/normal-operation-pre-taproot.md

 ## Message Retransmission

-Something that you may have picked up on while walking through the add/remove HTLC flow is that there are no explicit acknowledgements for the `update_*` messages.
+Something that you may have picked up on while walking through the add/remove HTLC flow is that explicit acknowledgements for the `update_*` messages is delayed until the `commitment_signed`/`revoke_and_ack` exchange.
 That is ok most of the time since we assume that the underlying transport between the two nodes (see [Bolt 8][bolt-8]) is ordered and reliable.
 However, if the connection needs to be re-established for some reason, there will be doubt regarding whether our peer has received the last message that we sent.
 This is where the `channel_reestablish` message comes in.
 Upon reconnection, before continuing with the normal operation flow, the peers will exchange this message to make sure they are on the same page and to determine which messages they possibly need to re-send to their peer.

 ![](/normalChanOp/channel_reestablish.png#center)